Amber-ch/IK-NLP/README.md

 | 1 | Generating an explanation from the premise, hypothesis and inference label. | "premise: [PREMISE]. hypothesis: [HYPOTHESIS]. label: [LABEL]"
 | 2 | Jointly predicting the inference label and generating an explanation from the premise and hypothesis. | "premise: [PREMISE]. hypothesis: [HYPOTHESIS]."

-In the remaining sections there will be an in-depth explanation on how to properly fine-tune the base model, but to make testing and evaluation easily accessible, we published the two classes of models for the 3 sub-tasks on huggingface: The first class of models was trained on the full e-SNLI dataset, and the second class of models was trained on a subset of the e-SNLI dataset, where a certain percentage of uninformative examples were filtered out using various templates.
+In the remaining sections there will be an in-depth explanation on how to properly fine-tune the base model, but to make testing and evaluation easily accessible, we published the two classes of models for the 3 sub-tasks on huggingface: The first class of models was trained on the full [e-SNLI](https://huggingface.co/datasets/esnli) dataset, and the second class of models was trained on a subset of the e-SNLI dataset, where a certain percentage of uninformative examples were filtered out using various templates.
 The details of this are explained in the project report, but for transparency, a Levenshtein cutoff distance of 13 was considered for preprocessing the dataset.

 Task | Model (full e-SNLI) | Model (subset e-SNLI)
 |---|---|---|
 | 0 | [rug-nlp-nli/flan-base-nli-label](https://huggingface.co/rug-nlp-nli/flan-base-nli-label) | [rug-nlp-nli/flan-base-nli-label-custom](https://huggingface.co/rug-nlp-nli/flan-base-nli-label-custom)
 | 1 | [rug-nlp-nli/flan-base-nli-explanation](https://huggingface.co/rug-nlp-nli/flan-base-nli-explanation) | [rug-nlp-nli/flan-base-nli-explanation-custom](https://huggingface.co/rug-nlp-nli/flan-base-nli-explanation-custom)
 | 2 | [rug-nlp-nli/flan-base-nli-label-explanation](https://huggingface.co/rug-nlp-nli/flan-base-nli-label-explanation) | [rug-nlp-nli/flan-base-nli-label-explanation-custom](https://huggingface.co/rug-nlp-nli/flan-base-nli-label-explanation-custom)

+The e-SNLI dataset, the base model, and unless otherwise specified, the 6 published NLI models are automatically retrieved from the huggingface repository when running any of the 4 programs.

 Training and inference was tested and confirmed to be working on the following PyTorch backends: